eddietejeda/digressit/readme.txt

 == Changelog ==

 = 3.0 ==
-* Partial rewrite of code base
+* Partial rewrite of code
-* Based on WordPress 3.0+ hooks
+* Now everything is based on WordPress 3.0+ hooks
 * Support for Network Multi-site
-* Expandable: Hooks scattered about for expandability
+* Very Expandable: Hooks scattered everywhere for easy customization
 * New Default theme
 * New Wireframe Theme
 * Support for IE7+, Safari 3+, Chrome, Firefox 3+